hangoutsbot/hangoutsbot/README.md

+# Note about Hangout API Depreciation
-# Google recently announced depreciation of Hangouts API.
+Google recently announced depreciation of Hangouts API.
 This does not affect hangoutsbot in any way.
 What they are deprecating is the video hangouts interactions (games, overlays).

 # Introduction